- Alexander Garcia, UPM, Spain

 Submissions should comply with the guidelines for authors as outlined at https://datasciencehub.net/content/guidelines-authors For submitting please go to https://datasciencehub.net/content/submit-manuscript

-Submissions will be accepted from 1 October 2017 until 30 April 2018 (deadline might be extended).
+Submissions will be accepted until 15 September 2018 (deadline has been extended).

 We will assign three reviewers for each submitted paper.
 Reviewers will have 10 days for a first review, we aim for a first decision within less that 30 days.